hexagontk/hexagon/hexagon_site/pages/developer_guide.md

 use dependencies outside the Hexagon toolkit.

 * [Scheduling]: this module allows services to execute tasks periodically using Cron expressions.
+  However, you have to be careful to not run tasks twice if you have many instances.
+* [Web]: this module is meant to ease web applications development.
+Provides helpers for generating HTML and depends on the [HTTP Server] and [Templates] ports.

 [Scheduling]: /hexagon_scheduler/index.html
+[Web]: /hexagon_web/index.html

 # Toolkit Ports